dasch-swiss/dsp-docs/docs/index.md

 ### For the community

-In case of further questions, bug reports or if you want to get in contact with us have a look at our [community page](community/faq.md).
+In case of further questions, bug reports or if you want to get in contact with us, send us a message at [support@dasch.swiss](mailto:support@dasch.swiss).